Concordia athletes start search for new home

 He was so impressive in his second season with the Cardinals that he earned a spot on the team at NCAA Division II Concordia.

-"My most important priority is to finish the nursing program," Allen said.
+"Obviously, my most important priority is to finish the nursing program," Allen said.
 "I'd love to keep running, too — I'm trying to stay positive."

 "It's disappointing not to be able to compete as a Concordia athlete one more time," Allen said.
 "It's definitely thrown people for a loop.
 Now it's all online, so I'm 'going to' class in pajamas and with my coffee next to me."